 School trips for classes in a secondary year are impractical, as the absence of a teacher disrupts teaching of his or her subject for students of other years.
 The absence for 9 days of primary school class teachers has little effect on other classes.
 Trips for P5 classes promote the use of their second language, their knowledge of which would be insufficient in P4.
 So P4 is the oldest class possible.

 Only the higher alpine resorts give a reasonable guarantee of snow cover.
-The Ardennes, for example, would prove disappointing in most years.
+The Ardennes or the Vosges, for example, would prove disappointing in most years.
 It would be impractical and even more expensive to lodge the children in hotels, so only destinations with hostels specialising in school classes can be selected.
-CPAN and INTERSOC have other destinations in France and Austria, but few large enough to accommodate the EEBI group of some 200-220 children and 35 adults.
+CPAN and INTERSOC have other destinations in France and Austria, but few large enough to accommodate the EEB1 group of some 320 children and 35 adults.
 Those which are large enough are booked up on a multi-year basis by other European Schools and by Belgian schools.
-An APEEE working group tried to find destinations managed by other organisations, but the few available were too expensive.
-The working group encouraged the school to try to change to Valmenier, the resort then used by the Woluwe school, as it was a little cheaper and going by TGV would reduce travel time.
-This resort cannot however accommodate a second European school at acceptable dates.
-Leysin has over several years provided a very satisfactory service, so there is little incentive nor options for change.

 Participation in snow classes is not obligatory, and the school makes arrangements for those who do not attend, in most cases for reasons of ill-health.
 However it would be a shame if a pupil were left out of the snow classes.
-Parents with low incomes, especially those who have to finance school trips for siblings in the same school year, may apply to Ms Saal who, after consulting the APEEE, allows payment by instalment and/or authorises a subsidy from a solidarity fund financed from the snow classes’ budgets.
+Parents with low incomes, especially those who have to finance school trips for siblings in the same school year, may apply for payment by instalment and/or a subsidy from a solidarity fund financed from the snow classes’ budgets.

 What happens if my child gets ill or lost?

 The school has undertaken an analysis of all the risks of things going wrong, and has prepared an appropriate mitigation action and response.
-For example, adults are on duty in each wagon of the train all night; nurses and a doctor are on the train and in the centre; there is always someone on the slopes to watch the ski groups and to resolve problems; and parents are kept informed of any issue, for example the late arrival of trains.
+For example, adults were on duty in each coach or wagon of the train all night, nurses and a doctor are in the centre, there is always someone on the slopes to watch the ski groups and to resolve problems, and parents are kept informed of any issue, for example the late arrival of transport.
 An insurance policy covers medical expenses and repatriation.